keijiro/MidiJack/README.md

 - MidiMaster.GetKnob (channel, knobNumber, defaultValue)

   Returns the controller value (CC).
-The value range is 0.0 to 1.0.
+The value ranges from 0.0 to 1.0.

 - MidiMaster.GetKnobNumbers (channel)